CodingNoob234/deribit-marketmaker-rest/README.md

+# Support
+If you found this project in any way to be useful, please consider using my referral link to sign-up at Deribit: https://www.deribit.com/?reg=18056.5833.
+This will reduce your fees for the first 6-months of trading and would help me as well.

 # deribit-marketmaker-rest
 A market making algorithm based on the Avellaneda Stoikov paper on Deribit derivatives exchange.
 A gradient boosted model is used for volatility and directional estimates to adjust the spread and skew the quotes.